jhyland87/download_video_stream_extension/README.md

+> [!NOTE]
+> FYI - This is mostly just to see how well I can get AI to develop an app/extension from scratch.
+Very few lines are actually written by me.

 # Stream Video Saver Chrome Extension

 A Chrome extension that captures HLS stream m3u8 files and their associated segment files, then packages them into a ZIP file for download.